-Take a look here at my photos of the pictographs from the Bloodvein River’s Artery Lake site and you will see what Dewdney is getting at when he compares the Mazinaw’s pictograph style to the naturalistic portrayal of humans and animals more common further west.
+Take a look here at my photos of the pictographs from the Bloodvein River’s Artery Lake site, and you will see what Dewdney is getting at when he contrasts the Mazinaw’s pictograph style to the naturalistic portrayal of humans and animals more common further west.

 We were soon rewarded with one of the two most striking pictograph faces of the entire site – Dewdney labels it Face II.
 He begins by commenting on a figure that others have connected to Mishupeshu, the mythic underwater lynx –